-After 8.5 years in the UK as MA student, PhD candidate and postdoc, I will move back to Germany and take up a new post as Research Fellow (‘wissenschaftlicher Mitarbeiter’) in the Research Group in Comparative Government and German Politics at Leibniz University Hanover, led by Professor Christoph Hoennige, on 1 February 2018.
+After 8.5 years in the UK as MA student, PhD candidate and postdoc, I will move back to Germany and take up a new post as Research Fellow (‘wissenschaftlicher Mitarbeiter’) in the Research Group in Comparative Government and German Politics at Leibniz University Hannover, led by Professor Christoph Hoennige, on 1 February 2018.

-In Hanover, I will continue my research on presidents, parties and elections with the aim of obtaining a higher doctorate (‘Habilitation’) which will enable me to apply for a professorship at a German university.
+In Hannover, I will continue my research on presidents, parties and elections with the aim of obtaining a higher doctorate (‘Habilitation’) which will enable me to apply for a professorship at a German university.

 I will update my contact details as soon as possible – I will however still receive emails sent to my CCCU address until mid-February 2018.